 Simplifying My Work Priorities

-I have a full time job, so my blog and YouTube channel are a side hustle – one that I currently don’t make much money from (if any).
+I have a full time job, so my blog is a side hustle – one that I currently don’t make much money from (if any).
 But every now and then, I get a paying side job where someone needs help with advertising, etc. So, I decided to simplify my side jobs.
 First, I’d stop paying a Virtual Assistant to help market my blog.
 I’ll market myself and if it grows slower, that’s fine.

 I also decided to prioritize paying jobs.
 I know this sounds silly, but I was prioritizing non-paying jobs that were more fun.
 Then getting overwhelmed with work that didn’t need to be done.